camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

                       url: "https://..."
 ```

-### Custom Properties
+### Custom properties

-Custom properties are useful to add custom information to the cluster details page in console.
+Custom properties are useful to add custom information to the **Cluster details** page in Console.
 A custom property contains a description and multiple links.

 The following example shows one custom property for a cluster: